brundonsmith/website/src/blog/three-types-of-data.md

 By adding constraints we subtract possiblities, which means both we and our code can do certain things that would be intractably risky otherwise.

 Any piece of State that can be converted to a Cached Value should be.
-Any Cached Value that can be converted to a Constant, should be.
+Any piece of State or Cached Value that can be converted to a Constant, should be.
 By ushering parts of our program into more and more constrained possibility spaces we simplify it, and with simplicity comes fewer bugs, easier refactoring, and better understandability.